brianc/node-postgres/README.md

 PostgreSQL.

 _note: this works and is taken directly from an integration test;
-however, it doesn't even include error handling_
+however, it doesn't include error handling_

     var con = new Connection({stream: new net.Stream()});